 While the end of WW2 brought Labour Government and new found power to the working class, it was a different story for the few.
-Having lost power to ride roughshod over the working class, they found their world turned upside down, bringing uncertainty and apprehension.
+Having lost power to ride roughshod over the working class, they found their world turned upside down, finding themselves in an unfamiliar world of uncertainty and apprehension.

-Looking to retain their power and privilege, they soon came up with a plan.
-A simple one – involving lies, allusion, misinformation, guile and stealth.
-The stock-in-trade of propaganda which, when added to the age-old ‘divide and conquer’ strategy, they use even to this day.
+Looking to retain their power and privilege, they came up with a plan.
+A simple one – involving lies, allusion, misinformation, guile and stealth, the stock-in-trade of propaganda which, when added to the age-old ‘divide and conquer’ strategy, they use even to this day.

 The road to where society now finds itself, kicking off with the Tory propaganda machine pulling out all the stops misrepresenting Labour’s Socialism.

-Something not too difficult, given both the monopoly power of the Tory press and political naivety of the time.
-And, it has to be said, helped along the way in no uncertain manor when, under Blair’s leadership, ‘true’ Labour became New Labour.
-Its lurching it to the Right helping deliver society into the grasping hands of Big Business and Corporate Capitalism on a scale not matched even by Thatcherism.
+Something not too difficult, given both the monopoly power of the Tory press and the political naivety of the time.
+And, it has to be said, helped along the way in no uncertain manner when ‘true’ Labour became New Labour – its lurching it to the Right, helping deliver society into the grasping hands of Big Business and Corporate Capitalism on a scale not matched even by Thatcherism.

 Such shameful surrender will go down in Labour Party history as the ultimate betrayal of all it stands for.
 Laying the foundations to what UK society has since become.
 Shackled to the demands of market forces.
 Courtesy of the evil that is Right-wing ideology.

-In 1999, Blair’s New Labour ‘public service reforms’, paved the way for private sector involvement and commissioning of our NHS.
-A record £9.2bn of NHS funds handed to the profit driven health sector in the last year alone.
+In 1999, New Labour’s ‘public service reforms’ paved the way for private sector involvement and commissioning of our NHS.
+Resulting in £billions of NHS funds being diverted into the coffers of profit driven, private health providers.

 The waiting game: